top of page

 Tread lightly: Please keep the property and all furnishings in good order.

 Pets: Pets are not allowed except for well-trained service animals.
+Remember, there are bears and mountain lions in the area if you wanna snuggle!

 Housekeeping: Let's all pitch in to help keep our space clean and tidy.
 Sweeping the floor, vacuuming the area rug, folding chairs, bringing back tea cups to the kitchen, etc. We will have a signup sheet there.
 Thank you!